 - To skip to the next prioritized order, tap Skip Pick.
-Once all orders are skipped, there is an option to 'Reset Pick' to the beginning of the list of pick jobs.
+Once all orders are skipped, there is an option to 'Reset Pick' to the beginning of the pick job list.

 - If a specific location is associated with the pick job, SmartScan directs you to proceed to that location.

-- Scan the 'Movable Unit' that was assigned to the pallet when the receipt was created, the 'SKU/UPC' for the first pallet, and any required track-by's, such as Lot Number or Serial Number.
+- Once the Pick SKU/UPC dialog opens, scan the 'Movable Unit' that was assigned to the pallet when the receipt was created, the 'SKU/UPC' for the first pallet, and any required track-by's, such as Lot Number or Serial Number.

 - Enter the 'Quantity' of the pallet, then tap Done.
 The line item populates a green check to indicate the inventory has been picked.

-- Repeat Steps 5 and 6 until all pallets are accounted for.
-If you have multiple pages of line items to pick, tap one of the green arrows to navigate to the next or previous page of line items.
+- Repeat Steps 4 and 5 until all pallets are accounted for.
+If you have multiple pages of line items to pick, tap one of the bottom arrows to navigate to the next or previous page of line items.

 To unpick an item, select the appropriate line item, then tap Unpick SKU.
 Repeat the pick as needed.